great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_a_filesystem.md

 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'

-This guide will explain how to host and share Data Docs on a filesystem.
+This guide will explain how to host and share <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> on a filesystem.

 <Prerequisites>